51Degrees/documentation/src/info/resourcekeys.md

 Some of the error message above will list the properties for which the used key is authorized, but you can also see the properties for a key you already have by constructing and visiting the URL https://configure.51degrees.com/YOUR_RESOURCE_KEY.
 This will show Step 1 of the Configurator with the properties for this specific key already selected.

-Beware: Continuing to steps 2 or 3 will not edit the properties attached to your Resource Key, since Resource Keys are immutable; instead, it will create a new Resource Key.
+Beware: continuing to steps 2 or 3 will not edit the properties attached to your Resource Key, since Resource Keys are immutable; instead, it will create a new Resource Key.